Waltons4eva/ubiquitywe/README.md

 * Because there is no command subscription model anymore, each command is required to have an UUID.
-Although, commands generally are able to run without an UUID, in this case they would not be able to store persistent data and it would be not possible to add such a command into context menu.
+Although, commands generally are able to run without an UUID, in this case they would not be able to store persistent data through "Bin" interface (but still be able to do this through WebExtension API directly) and it would be not possible to add such a command into context menu.
 An RFC 4122 v4 complaint UUID is generated automatically for commands inserted through command editor templates.
 * Since there is no sandboxed evaluation available in Firefox WebExtensions, the